 The enchantment does not get stripped if you use a poison with this, so I can highly recommend this.
 I prefer to run a Magicka Drain poison, giving you a strong source of extra magicka recovery.
 Other relevant poisons: Minor Breach, Minor Fracture.

-I prefer to run a crafted destruction lightning staff infused with the spell damage glyph.
-Out of my testing this allows for the most efficient way to gain extra spell damage to make your heals stronger.
-It outperforms an infused Master Lightning (in terms of average spell damage) with an uptime of 20% on the enchant.
-You will likely see an uptime of 60% to 75% depending on your weaves.
-An alternative would be infused crusher (or weakening) to support the group, however in general this would lead to overpenetration because DPS roles tend to spec some points into Penetration CP for reliable deeps.
+Another option is to run a infused lightning destruction staff with the spell damage glyph.
+Out of my testing this allows for the most efficient way to gain extra spell damage to make your heals stronger and raise your damage output.
+It outperforms an infused Maelstrom / Master Lightning (in terms of average spell damage) if you have a decent uptime of the spell damage glyph.
+You will likely see an uptime of 60% to 75% depending on your weaves/offdps rotation.

 This is a generic loadout I typically run for most content.
 However I do switch out skills a lot depending on content, who my co-healer is, et cetera (I dare to say that out of all classes, Warden needs to switch the most amount of skills as a healer/support role).
 Get all passives associated with the skill trees.